xmlet/XsdAsm/README.md

 ```

 <div style="text-align: right">
-    But with this solution the xsd:maxLength and xsd:minLength are ignored.
+    But with this solution the <i>xsd:maxLength</i> and <i>xsd:minLength</i> are ignored.
 To solve this problem the existing
     restrictions existing in any given attribute are hardcoded in the class static constructor, which stores the
     restrictions in a Map object.
 This way, whenever an instance is created a validation function is called
-    in the BaseAttribute constructor and will throw an exception if any restriction present in the Map is violated.
+    in the <i>BaseAttribute</i> constructor and will throw an exception if any restriction present in the Map is violated.
+    This way the generated API ensures that any sucessful usage follows the rules previously defined.
 </div>

 #### Enumerations